 Colleen has a daughter with a developmental disability and is a strong advocate for a family voice in Community Living.
 She and her husband started the Family Alliance Network consisting of family members that have children or siblings with developmental disabilities.
 The group met regularly to discuss issues and to learn from and support each other.
 Colleen has taught and facilitated workshops on oral communication and presentation skills in Canada and the United States for nearly 30 years.
 She has worked with college and university students, faculty, professionals, community groups, and even taught public speaking at a maximum security prison.
 She has a Master’s degree from the University of Washington in speech communication and education.
 Colleen was elected to the Board at the 2013 Semiahmoo House Society annual general meeting.

 R.J.
-(Rich) Gorman has lived in Surrey for 30 years.
-He and his wife Judy have been married for 38 years and have six daughters including one who works at Semiahmoo House.
-Rich retired after a lengthy career as a senior executive in the retail industry.
-He attended BCIT and UBC where he studied business administration.
+(Rich) Gorman has served on the Board as a member, as well as being Past Chair for a number of years.
+Rich and his wife, Judy, have lived in Surrey for the better part of forty years.
+They have been married for over 40 years and have raised six daughters, including one who attends Semiahmoo House Society's day programs.
+Rich has been retired for a few years after a lengthy and rewarding career at a senior executive level in the retail industry.
+Rich attended both BCIT and UBC, where he studied Business Administration.
 Rich has a passion for helping people and sharing his experiences.
-He is dedicated to helping individuals to reach their full potential and leadership capabilities.
+He is dedicated to developing teamwork as well as helping individuals to reach their full potential and leadership capabilities.

 Dave joined the board in the fall of 2014 after gaining some exposure to the good work that Semiahmoo House Society was doing from his children; one of whom had attended a program and another whom had done some volunteer work for the agency.
 He is the Senior Vice President, Finance of Mercer International Inc.; a Nasdaq traded global producer of softwood pulp, green electricity and chemicals.
 He is a Chartered Professional Accountant, holds a Bachelor of Commerce degree in finance from the Sauder School of Business (UBC) and has completed advanced management studies at London Business School.
 He currently serves, or has served on corporate boards in the bio-technology, energy and pension management spaces along with non-profit boards of entities providing neurological research, child development and counseling services.
 Dave has lived in Surrey for over 10 years with his wife Denise and two teenage children; one of whom has Autism Spectrum Disorder.